jnicholson-wcgs/Python-Cricket-1/README.md

 Some students will implement the "try and except" validation in the over() routine

-Check wikipeda for more information about cricket scoring: https://en.wikipedia.org/wiki/Run_(cricket)
+Check wikipeda for more information about cricket scoring: https://en.wikipedia.org/wiki/Run_(cricket) Here is a video with a quick summary of the rules of cricket: https://www.youtube.com/watch?v=wHEIT32ZEVs